pyranges/pyranges_1.x/docs/how_to_genomic_ops.rst

 Above, each interval is treated independently.
 Alternatively, you can consider transcripts, grouping intervals (i.e. exons) by a column, specified with the ``group_by`` argument.
-When provided, slice_ranges are relative to the transcript, not the interval.
+When provided, :func:`slice_ranges <pyranges.PyRanges.slice_ranges>` arguments are relative to the transcript, not the interval.
 Note that using ``group_by`` assumes that exons belonging to the same transcript have no overlap; on the other hand, it does not assume presorting of intervals.

-By default, coordinates are relative to spliced transcripts.
+By default, coordinates are relative to **spliced** transcripts.
 For example, for a transcript with two exons of 50 bp, the first position of the second exon is considered to be 50 regardless of the length of the intron in-between.